From Oregon Zoo’s train ride inside its

 combination Evergreen Aviation & Space

 where you can see the Spruce Goose and

-low key with a cup of Chinese high tea
+key with a cup of Chinese high tea at the

-have a blast enjoying all the Portland area
+enjoying all the Portland area has to offer.

 Crystal Springs Rhododendron Garden